Made in America: The German cars Trump doesn't want

-President Donald Trump followed up a fractious weekend summit with major US allies by repeatedly accusing them of unfair treatment over trade.
+President Donald Trump has followed up a fractious weekend summit with major US allies by repeatedly accusing them of unfair treatment over trade.

-"Sorry, we cannot let our friends, or enemies, take advantage of us on Trade anymore," Trump said on Twitter.
-"We must put the American worker first!"
+At a news conference in Singapore on Tuesday, he took aim again at a frequent target: German car imports.

+"[The European Union doesn't] take a lot of what we have, and yet they send Mercedes in to us, they send BMWs in to us, by the millions," Trump said.
+"It's very unfair, and it's very unfair to our workers and I'm going to straighten it out."

 His complaints about foreign tariffs and trade surpluses are by now familiar.
-A frequent target is Germany and its car exports.
-Here are the facts.
+Here are the facts about German cars in the United States:

 Trump says there are too many German cars